The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 Which Ozone Generator to Use

-I started with the Jenesco Ozone Generator with an output of 100-2100 mg.
 This is a high-quality unit with a timer and dosage control.

-I have the little Airtherial 5000 mg one (pictured left) this is the lowest cost one I have seen.
+I have the little Airtherial 5000 mg one (pictured left), this is the lowest-cost one I have seen.

-If you are doing a shock treatment for mold you need one with a hold setting like this one.
+If you are doing a shock treatment for mold, you need one with a hold setting like this one.

-If you are using it at low amounts for fragrance you will only need the basic timer.
+If you are using it at low amounts for fragrance, you will only need the basic timer.

 You cannot control the dosage with these little inexpensive ones, but you can find them for under $100 on Amazon.

-For only a little more than a hundred, you can buy this Ivation model which can dial down the dose from 6000 mg to 500 mg.
+For only a little more than a hundred, you can buy this Ivation model, which can dial down the dose from 6000 mg to 500 mg.

-You don’t want a high dose for these applications, start as low as possible.
-You should still be out of the space at low doses.
+You don’t want a high dose for these applications; start as low as possible.

-Results with Offgassing, Mold, Fragrance, Smoke
+Results with Off-gassing, Mold, Fragrance, Smoke

-Using Ozone on Offgassing
+Using Ozone on Off-gassing

 - Glue smell reduced in brand new metal cargo trailer (this seems to work really well on the new glue smell in basic trailers).